Bruin-Dev/Intelygenz/ci-utils/route53/README.md

 # Route53 utils

-A number of scripts developed in python for working with [Route53](https://aws.amazon.com/route53/) Service of AWS are stored in this folder.
+A number of scripts developed in *Python* for working with [Route53](https://aws.amazon.com/route53/) Service of AWS are stored in this folder.

 **Table of contents**:
 - [nginx_ingress_route53_util](#nginx_ingress_route53_util-cli)